mikishapiro/armbuild/README.md

-# Playbook to deploy Fedora 32 on a Raspberry Pi 4 using the boot partition and kernel from Raspbian.
+# Playbook to deploy Fedora 32 or higher on a Raspberry Pi 4 using the boot partition and kernel from Raspbian.

 First, prepare your systems.
 Three "roles" ("roles" in the generic sense of the word in English, not "Ansible Roles") need to be performed -
 * A system that you run the playbook from